-Baked chicken breasts are super easy to make and if you follow these easy steps, you can rest assured your chicken breasts will be tender and juicy each and every time.
+Baked chicken breasts are super simple to make!
+Follow these easy steps and have tender and juicy chicken breasts each and every time.

-- Pull chicken out of the fridge 20-30 minutes before you get it into the oven.
+- Pull chicken out of the fridge 20-30 minutes before baking.
 The closer the chicken is to room temperature, the more tender and juicy your chicken will be.

-- Brush both sides of chicken with oil.
+- Brush both sides of the chicken with oil.
 You can use avocado oil or olive oil (you can even use butter) to coat the chicken.
-Be sure to brush the breasts liberally on both sides to prevent the chicken from sticking to the pan, and also to help the seasonings stick.
+Be sure to brush the breasts liberally on both sides to prevent the chicken from sticking to the pan.
+This will also help the seasonings stick.

 - Season with your favorite seasonings.
 You can never go wrong with the simple combo of salt, pepper, and garlic powder; it’s a great base.
 But of course, have some fun here and experiment with your favorite dried herbs and spices.

-- Bake at 450ºF for 12-18 minutes, depending on how thick your chicken breasts are.
-If you are new to baking chicken, I highly recommend using your thermometer to make sure that you do not over cook your chicken.
+- Bake at 450ºF for 12-18 minutes, depending on the thickness of your chicken breasts.
+If you are new to baking chicken, I highly recommend using your thermometer to make sure that you do not overcook the chicken.
 Pull the chicken out of the oven when the internal temperature of the meat reaches 160ºF (as the chicken rests, the residual heat from the chicken will raise the internal temperature to 165ºF, which is where you want the final temperature of your baked chicken to be).

 - Rest your chicken once it comes out of the oven.
-Yes, this is the hardest part, but it will give the juices an opportunity to redistribute and allow the chicken to come up to 165ºF without overcooking the chicken.
-If you cut in right away, you will lose all of the delicious juices and some of the tenderness that we’re going for.
+This will give the juices an opportunity to redistribute and allow the chicken to come to 165ºF without overcooking the chicken.
+If you cut it right away, you will lose all of the delicious juices and some of the tenderness that we’re going for.

 How To Store Baked Chicken Breast

-Often times I will make this chicken breast on the weekend when I am doing my meal prep, so I can have a quick and convenient protein option during the week.
+I like to bake chicken breast on the weekend when I am doing my meal prep.
+This gives me a quick and convenient protein option during the week.

-The easiest way to store it, is in an airtight container right in the fridge where it will last for up to 5 days.
+Store baked chicken in an airtight container in the fridge.
+It will keep well for up to 5 days.